Stagyrite/stagyrite.github.io/README.md

 1. [C](https://www.iso-9899.info/ "Main Page - C") and (last but not least)
 1. [JavaScript](https://www.javascript.com/ "Learn JavaScript Online - Courses for Beginners - javascript.com").

+Because they are a loose set of technologies, they had worldwide exposure via [Pinterest](https://pl.pinterest.com/terroratorium/it-skills/ "terroratorium - Profile &#124; Pinterest"), and you won't believe it.
 Their compilers contain logic, so I'm considering giving them a visualization inspired by [Grafana](https://grafana.com/grafana/ "Grafana &#124; Query, visualize, alerting observability platform") (i.e., a graph generator with a nice interface like 'Graph.registerStream()',  'Graph.performDataUpdate()' etc.).
-Because they are a loose set of technologies, they have already had some worldwide exposure, and you won't believe it, via [Pinterest](https://pl.pinterest.com/terroratorium/it-skills/ "terroratorium - Profile &#124; Pinterest").

 ## Contact